 Cauliflower Gnocchi is a great gluten-free pasta alternative!
 Tender and chewy but lighter than traditional gnocchi.
 And there are many ways to enjoy cauliflower gnocchi!

 In this recipe, I combined the cauliflower gnocchi with brown rice penne pasta and a quick, homemade pesto, and sun-dried tomatoes.
 Simple and delicious!

 Cauliflower Gnocchi and Penne Pasta Pesto

 My parents are visiting right now.
 And last night I asked my family if they wanted ‘pesto and penne pasta’ or ‘pesto and cauliflower gnocchi’.
 Because we couldn’t come to a consensus, the most diplomatic solution was to use both!
 That’s how the Cauliflower Gnocchi and Penne!

 It’s what we now refer to as Cauliflower Gnocchi and Penne Pasta Pesto (Ok, the name is lame, but the dish is delish!).

 After dinner, my dad asked for the recipe.
-Since you loved it so much, Dad, the Cauliflower Gnocchi and Penne Pasta Pesto is for you.
+Since you loved it so much, Dad, the Cauliflower Gnocchi and Penne Pasta Pesto are for you.